Intervention

 • Behaviors that result in social or physical isolation

 Students are identified as needing PBIS Tier 3 interventions through a few different channels.
-First, they can be identified when they are already receiving Tier 2 resources but are not improving.
+They are usually identified when they are already receiving Tier 2 resources, but those supports have not yet met their needs.
 A family member, teacher, or guidance counselor who has regular interactions with the student can also nominate them.
-Regular and universal screenings at a school can also help to identify which students would benefit from Tier 3 support.
+Students can also ask for help and advocate for themselves.
+Regular and universal screenings of all students at a school can also help to identify which students would benefit from Tier 3 support.

 Tier 3 interventions for behavior build on the existing framework and behavior support offered in Tiers 1 and 2.
 As the student moves from one tier to the next, the support becomes more individualized and involved.
 For example, universal classroom instruction turns into small-group instruction in Tier 2.
 This small-group instruction can turn into one-on-one instruction in Tier 3.

-Functional behavior assessments (FBA) are a vital tool for an effective Tier 3 PBIS framework.
-The FBA helps a PBIS support team identify possible triggers of a student’s most serious negative behavior.
-These findings are used to create a general idea surrounding the root causes of the behavior.
-This idea (commonly called a hypothesis in FBAs) helps the PBIS support team create a more targeted, individualized behavior intervention plan (BIP).
+A functional behavior assessment is a vital tool for an effective Tier 3 PBIS framework.
+The FBA helps a PBIS support team identify which behaviors to address and understand the circumstances surrounding them—including when and where the behavior occurs and what happens before and after.
+These findings are used to develop a hypothesis about the function of the behavior, or what need the student is trying to meet.
+This hypothesis helps the PBIS support team create a more targeted, individualized behavior intervention plan.

 Wraparound

 Wraparound interventions are another core tool for PBIS Tier 3.
+Wraparound support refers to interventions provided by multiple educators and community members.
 Wraparound support is a more comprehensive support plan in its coverage, offering additional resources for students whose needs aren’t met by an FBA alone.
-It’s important to note that wraparound can work with or without an FBA.
+Wraparound can work with or without an FBA.
 Some students will receive wraparound support without an FBA, others will have an FBA with no wraparound, and additional Tier 3 students might have both.

 Examples of wraparound support for PBIS Tier 3 are: